 Campton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Campton’s overall crime rate is lower than average for the country.

-Being a small town, Campton does not have a public transit system used by locals to get to and from work.
+Campton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Campton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.68% of adults in Campton have a bachelor's degree or even advanced degree.